tomasmetal23/coranos.github.io/bananos/police/index.md

 5. Speaking more than a few lines of a language other than english in a english channel is a second degree misdemeanor.

-6. Spamming in a citizen-only channel is a first degree felony.
+6. Spamming in a citizen-only channel is a second degree felony.

 7. Harassing anyone in either direct messages or in a channel, is a first degree felony.
 Harrassing is either threatening them, intimidating them, or making unwanted sexual advances.

+8. Spamming in a non citizen-only channel is a first degree felony.

 ## Penalties